2024 Local Government Election:

-Bin inspection program and recycling education
+Bin inspection program

 We are working with you to reduce contamination found in yellow recycling bins and green food and garden waste bins.